-- Advocacy for better public transport: - o to be expanded to serve Ardmore Airport to allow people to get to work and to access those services/businesses. - o for expansion of AT local ride-share service to replace other under-used bus routes to allow users to travel to work and shops. - Advocacy for educational opportunities: - o Programmes to engage and upskill young people and for greater opportunities to continue in education or training. - o early conversations in schools around possible pathways. - o piloting and expansion of apprenticeship programmes in schools. - o local business apprenticeships including opportunities in Ardmore, Takanini and Hunua Road areas. - o Heads of organisations to come to talk about apprenticeship schemes. - Advocacy to take advantage of opportunities provided by growth: - o Ardmore industrial development bringing significant job opportunities. - o growth creating job opportunities including in the Drury area. - o apartments in Papakura town centre. - Seek the opportunity to refresh The Southern Initiative approach so that there is a greater opportunity local board governance over the programme, so that the programmes respond to the variance of need and preference across the south.
+- Advocacy for better public transport: - to be expanded to serve Ardmore Airport to allow people to get to work and to access those services/businesses. - for expansion of AT local ride-share service to replace other under-used bus routes to allow users to travel to work and shops. - Advocacy for educational opportunities: - Programmes to engage and upskill young people and for greater opportunities to continue in education or training. - o early conversations in schools around possible pathways. - piloting and expansion of apprenticeship programmes in schools. - local business apprenticeships including opportunities in Ardmore, Takanini and Hunua Road areas. - Heads of organisations to come to talk about apprenticeship schemes. - Advocacy to take advantage of opportunities provided by growth: - Ardmore industrial development bringing significant job opportunities. - o growth creating job opportunities including in the Drury area. - apartments in Papakura town centre.